 26.8 OTHER AWARDS FOR STAFF.

 b.
-Mary Jo Small Fellowship.
-Financial assistance is also available through the Mary Jo Small Fellowship, an award that University of Iowa staff may use to help defray costs of course work, regional, national, or international meetings or workshops, training opportunities on and off-campus, and/or work-release time to prepare publications.
-Specific award guidelines (listed on the application form available through Learning and Development's web site or office) include:
+Mary Jo Small Staff Fellowship Award Program.
+This is an award that University of Iowa staff may use to help defray costs of course work, regional, national, or international meetings or workshops, training opportunities on and off-campus, and/or work-release time to prepare publications.
+Specific award guidelines available through Learning and Development's web site include:

 (2) Selection for the awards will be based upon documentation of recognized contributions that support the University's mission and goals.